finnito/Science/content/10scie/ecology/_index.md

 10. #### Biotic & Abiotic Factors
     - __Whakaritenga__
         + Schedule quiz on Classroom
+        + Print page 25 (word list) for hit the board tākaro
     - __Te Whāinga Ako__
         + Define the terms and give examples of abiotic and biotic factors that affect organisms
     - __Notes__